US STOCKS-Wall St set to extend bounce as inflation fears ease

 By Shreyashi Sanyal

-June 27 (Reuters) - U.S. stock index futures edged higher on Monday, setting up Wall Street to extend gains from the previous week after a slide in commodity prices eased worries of prolonged inflation.
+June 27 (Reuters) - Wall Street's main indexes were set to open higher on Monday and extend gains from the previous week after a slide in commodity prices allayed concerns about an overly aggressive Federal Reserve that is seeking to tame inflation.

-All three key indexes posted solid gains last week, with the Nasdaq Composite .IXIC rising 7.5% as investors bet the retreat in oil prices from the three-month highs hit this month could ease inflationary pressures and push the Federal Reserve to moderate its aggressive policy tightening.
+All three key indexes posted solid gains last week, with the tech-heavy Nasdaq Composite .IXIC rising 7.5% as investors bet the retreat in oil prices from the three-month highs hit in June could ease inflationary pressures and push the Federal Reserve to moderate its aggressive policy tightening.

+"I think there is an overwhelming feeling that inflation may be coming down and the Fed may not have to be as aggressive as anticipated moving forward," said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

+"As early as a week ago, unequivocally, everyone did feel that 75 basis points was guaranteed.
+I think now those probabilities have come down a little bit and it's kind of an open story."

 The U.S. central bank has rapidly raised interest rates to rein in 40-year-high inflation, stoking fears its actions could tip the world's largest economy into a recession.

-After the benchmark S&P 500 .SPX index earlier this month recorded a 20% drop from its January closing peak to confirm a bear market, investors this week will try to gauge when the market might hit its bottom.
+After the benchmark S&P 500 .SPX index earlier this month recorded a 20% drop from its January closing peak to confirm a bear market, investors have been trying to gauge when the market might hit its bottom.

 "The rebound in markets is a reminder of the merits of staying invested in line with a long-term plan.
 But volatility is likely to remain elevated until we see strong evidence that inflation is moderating, recession risks are receding, and geopolitical threats are declining," Mark Haefele, chief investment officer at UBS Global Wealth Management wrote in a client note.